 Some of our academic institutional licensors, research collaborators and scientific advisors have rights to publish data and information to which we have rights.
 If we cannot maintain the confidentiality of our technology and other confidential information in connection with our collaborations, then our ability to receive patent protection or protect our proprietary information will be impaired.
-Additionally, employees whose positions were eliminated in connection with restructurings may seek future employment with our competitors.
+Additionally, former employees of ours may seek future employment with our competitors.
 Although each of our employees is required to sign a confidentiality agreement with us at the time of hire, we cannot guarantee that the confidential nature of our proprietary information will be maintained in the course of such future employment.
 In addition, technology that we may license in may become important to some aspects of our business.
 We generally will not control the patent prosecution, maintenance or enforcement of in-licensed technology.